theupdateframework/pep-on-pypi-with-tuf/README.rst

 packages on PyPI and include their signatures, cryptographic hashes, and file sizes.
 Different metadata files provide different information.
 The various metadata files are signed by different roles as are indicated by the *root* role.
-The concept of roles allows TUF to delegate responsiblities to multiple roles and minimize the impact of a compromised role.
+The concept of roles allows TUF to delegate responsibilities to multiple roles and minimize the impact of a compromised role.

 TUF requires four top-level roles.
 They are *root*, *timestamp*, *snapshot*